faisaldarbar/faisaldarbar.github.io/_tabs/about.md

 This space is for sharing, learning, and growing.
 If you're curious about any of these, stick around!

-🚀 Stay curious, keep building, and have fun along the way..
+🚀 Stay curious, keep building, and have fun along the way.

 ### CERTIFICATIONS & BADGES